Katze erholt sich nicht nach Narkose

 Itching, skin irritation, hair loss - all of these can be mild signs of an intolerance or an allergic reaction to a medication or other agent used during anesthesia - for example, for disinfection, pain relief or the anesthesia itself.
 But more severe reactions such as shortness of breath, circulatory failure, diarrhea or loss of appetite can also occur as a result of an allergy and indicate that the animal is struggling unnaturally hard with the anesthesia.
 In order to avoid long-term damage and to enable the cat to make a rapid, comprehensive recovery, your action is urgently required.
 Because where an intolerance or allergy is identified, mitigating measures can be initiated, and you and the vet will be aware of the situation for future procedures and will know your pet's special needs.

-Avoiding anesthesia risks: How your cat recovers from anesthesia
+Avoiding anesthesia risks: How the cat recovers from anesthesia

 If a so-called anesthesia risk occurs, this can be due to various reasons that are not always clearly identifiable.
 These include, for example , advanced age, previous illnesses or intolerances that were previously unknown.
 Even if a residual risk always remains, there are some factors that can at least help to minimize the danger of anesthesia risk and thus potentially harmful consequences for your animal - and thus enable a quick recovery.
 This is also important so that the cat's body can concentrate on the actual healing process of surgical wounds, etc.

-It is also important to take the rules laid down by the veterinarian in a preliminary discussion seriously and to fully follow them.
-If, for example, your cat is advised not to eat anything for 12 hours before the start of the anesthesia , this will ensure the effectiveness of the anesthetic and the safety of the anesthesia and procedure.
-If a cat vomits as a reaction to the medication, for example, it may inhale its own vomit during the anesthesia.
+It is also important to take the rules laid down by the veterinarian in a preliminary consultation seriously and to fully follow them.
+For example, if your cat is advised not to eat anything for 12 hours before the start of the anesthesia , this will not only ensure the effectiveness of the anesthetic, but also ensure that the anesthesia and procedure are safe: if a cat vomits as a reaction to the medication, for example, it may inhale its own vomit during the anesthesia.
 This can lead to lung disease, damage and, in the worst case, lung failure.
 Such complications can be avoided by following the rules of conduct without exceptions or tricks.

 Aftercare: Love, care and rest after anesthesia